django/django/docs/getting-started.rst

         "websocket.disconnect": "myproject.myapp.consumers.ws_disconnect",
     }

-With all that code in your ``consumers.py`` file, you now have a working set of a logic for a chat server.
+With all that code, you now have a working set of a logic for a chat server.
 All you need to do now is get it deployed, and as we'll see, that's not too hard.

 Running with Channels
 ---------------------